-The districts and boroughs in Essex and Southend-on-Sea are at various stages of Local Plan preparation.
-A number of these authorities have adopted Local Development Frameworks (confirmed as compliant with NPPF, whilst others are still in the process of preparing their Local Plans.
+The districts, boroughs and city Councils in Essex and Southend-on-Sea are at various stages of Local Plan preparation.
+A number of these authorities have adopted Local Plans consistent with the NPPF, whilst others are still in the process of preparing or updating future iterations of their Local Plans.
 The RWLP will sit alongside these Local Plans and form part of the Development Plan for each Authority.
-As a strategic plan, the RWLP provides the overarching spatial strategy for waste for Essex and Southend-on-Sea, and sets out a consistent strategic planning framework to enable the provision of adequate waste facilities, as well as identifying sites for the development of residual waste management facilities.
+As a strategic plan, the RWLP provides the overarching spatial strategy for waste for Essex and Southend-on-Sea, and sets out a consistent strategic planning framework to enable the provision of adequate waste facilities, as well as identifying sites for the development of residual waste management facilities as part of the provision of wider development aspirations contained in each Local Plan.